 A. We are proud to offer healthy food options every day from a variety of Kosher restaurants on Pico including Nagila, Meshuga4Sushi, and Shanghai Garden.
 We also have a caterer who prepares fresh, healthy options twice weekly.
 Healthy snacks and drinks are also available from vending machines.
 Students have the option to bring lunch from home, but all food brought to campus must be kosher.

 Q. What does Shalhevet do to help new students adjust to a new school?

-A. Prior to the first day of school, the Shalhevet holds an orientation and BBQ for incoming freshman and their parents.
+A. Prior to the first day of school, the Shalhevet holds an orientation for incoming freshman and their parents.
 Additionally, all 9th graders have a senior “mentor” who is available for questions and advice.
 There are a few Freshman-Senior bonding events during the year.
 Freshman Advisory is a time for students to discuss with classmates the experience of acclimating to a new school community.

 Q. What is a free period?